chihyang/eopl3/ch08/README.md

 in (z? (s z))
 ```

-In the interface of `ints-2`, types from `ints-1` is used.
+In the interface of `ints-2`, a type from `ints-1` is used.
 In the body of the
-program, only variables from `ints-2` is used.
+program, only variables from `ints-2` are used.
 From the perspective of the
-program body, only `ints-2` is used, so it should be unnecessary for the program
+program body, only `ints-2` is used, so it should be unnecessary for the body to
-body to import `ints-1`.
-As a result, `ints-1` is removed from its
+import `ints-1`. `ints-1` is removed from its environment.
+On the other hand,
-environment.
-On the other hand, the interface of `ints-2` is also checked in
+the interface of `ints-2` is also checked in this environment.
+Because it cannot
-this environment.
-Because it cannot find `ints-1` from the environment, type
+find `ints-1` from the environment, type checking fails.
-checking fails.

 The key problem is the inconsistency between type (interface) dependency and
 value (body) dependency.
 One possible way to solve it is to allow 'implicit